Patrick-Njiru/renegade/README.md

 N/B This project will be deployed to Heroku soon be ware it can't work without opening the servers both client and the backend servers.

-#### To Be Done.
+## Future plans

-1. Create a chat box for both developer and manager.
+Create a chat box for both developer and manager.
-2. Create a meeting schedule for developers and  project-managers (for remote workers).
+Create a meeting schedule/calendar for developers and  project-managers (for remote workers).
-3. And many more features.

-THANKS IN ADVANCE,

-ENJOY THE PRODUCT.